 PCOS what to eat nutrition

-If you’ve been diagnosed with PCOS, short for Polycystic Ovarian Syndrome, it’s likely that medical guidance will steer you towards a somewhat befuddling solution: lifestyle changes.
+If you’ve been diagnosed with Polycystic Ovary Syndrome (PCOS), it’s likely that medical guidance will steer you towards a somewhat vague solution: lifestyle changes.
 What does the broad-stroke suggestion mean exactly?
-There are many avenues of wellness that may help minimize the symptoms of PCOS—not limited to better sleep, smart supplements, low-impact and consistent exercise—but one of the most powerful aspects to consider is right in front of you...on your plate.
+In short, there are many positive habits that may help balance hormone levels and, therefore, minimize the symptoms of PCOS—not limited to better sleep, smart supplements, and consistent exercise.
+But one of the most powerful aspects to consider is right in front of you, on your plate.

 Women with PCOS are often insulin resistant, which increases the risk for type 2 diabetes.
 Thankfully, nutrition tweaks can have a big impact on PCOS symptoms and overall health.
 To guide us through PCOS-friendly nutrition, we spoke with Stephanie Lauri, Registered Dietitian and Certified Lactation Educator.

-Keep reading for her tips on what to eat for PCOS.
+Keep reading for her tips on what to eat to manage PCOS.

 Why is nutrition important for managing PCOS?

-How can someone PCOS keep their blood sugar balanced?
+How can someone PCOS keep their blood sugar in check?

 1. Add protein to your meal.

 Make sure you're getting enough protein.
-Ideally aim for a minimum of 20+g protein at each meal.
+Ideally, aim for a minimum of 20+ grams of lean protein at each meal.

 2. Include anti-inflammatory foods such as omega-3 fatty acids.